wavemotion-dave/ColecoDS/README.md

 * hb-10.rom - Sony HitBit JP Machine (uses the Japanese matrix)
 * fs-1300.rom - National JP Machine (uses the Japanese matrix)
 ```
+Name the BIOS ROMs above exactly as shown (if you find them online, they will have longer names) - place them into your usual BIOS directory.

 ADAM Compatibility :
 -----------------------